Ahmarian: Technology

 Ahmarian blades are usually elongated with some curves.
 The Levallois technique is still in use, but only sparsely, thereby making Ahmarian the first fully Upper Paleolithic period.

-Ahmarian assemblages can be found throughout the Levant, including Syria, Lebanon, Israel and Jordan.
+Ahmarian assemblages can be found throughout the Levant, including Syria, Lebanon, Israel, Palestine, and Jordan.
 The Lagaman industry in the Sinai can be considered as derivative to the Ahmarian culture.

 "Levantine Aurignacian", from the Levant, is a type of blade technology very similar to the European Aurignacian, immediately following chronologically the Emiran and Early Ahmarian in the same area of the Near East, and closely related to them.